LIPS-scheme/lips/docs/docs/lips/sxml.md

 (MessageButton (@ (message "LIPS Scheme")))
 ```

-The main element is `sxml` macro that to same transoformation as [JSX
+The main element is `sxml` macro that do the same transoformation as [JSX
 compiler](https://legacy.reactjs.org/docs/introducing-jsx.html) like [Babel](https://babeljs.io/) do.

 ## Inserting the Scheme code into SXML

-By default symbols in SXML are treated as tags.
-If you want to put code like with `{ }` in JSX you need to use
+By default, symbols in SXML are treated as tags.
+If you want to put code like with `{ }` in JSX, you
-`~` symbol in front of S-Expression:
+need to use `~` symbol in front of S-Expression:

 ```scheme
 (let ((x 10))